Money Problems Physicians Face

 Insurance (all kinds) is a MUST

-Medical professionals require by law, and in some cases just common sense, to purchase various kinds of insurance.
+Medical professionals are required by law, and in some cases just common sense, to purchase various kinds of insurance.
 The job of a doctor is risky, and your financial situation is such that your life outside of work is also risky, requiring insurance.

 Medical malpractice insurance